Red River Rebellion: Background

 In the late 1860s, the Red River Colony of Rupert's Land was changing rapidly.
 It had developed under the aegis of the Hudson's Bay Company (HBC), which had a continent-wide trading and commercial network.
 It had been confirmed on the territory by Queen Anne, who had evicted King Louis XIV and his subjects from it by the 1713 Treaty of Utrecht.
 Further notice was given in 1763, when King George III dispossessed King Louis XV of nearly all his colonies of North America at the Treaty of Paris.

 Historically, the population was mainly francophone Métis, who developed a mixed ethnicity descended of First Nations and French descent and a unique culture during the decades of the fur trade.
 In the 18th and the 19th centuries, they intermarried; established a tradition of men working as trappers, guides, and interpreters to fur traders; and developed farms.
 Métis women also were sometimes active in the trade, and among several influential families in Sault Ste.
 Marie in the early 19th century, the husbands were European.
 The Métis culture was based on the French language and Roman Catholic religion.

 In the late 18th century, English and Scottish men entered the fur trade and also married into the Ojibwe people and other First Nations in this region.
 Their mixed-race descendants generally spoke English and were sometimes known as the "country born" (also as Anglo-Métis).
 The third group of settlers to the region was a small number of Presbyterian Scottish settlers.
 More anglophone Protestants began to settle there from Ontario in the 19th century.

 The newer settlers were generally insensitive to Métis culture and hostile to Roman Catholicism, and many advocated Canadian expansionism.
 Meanwhile, many Americans migrated there, some of whom favouring annexation of the territory by the United States.
 Against the backdrop of religious, nationalistic, and ethnic tensions, political uncertainty was high.
 To forestall US expansionism and to bring law and order to the wild, the British and Canadian governments had been for some time negotiating the transfer of Rupert's Land from the Hudson's Bay Company to Canada.
-The Rupert's Land Act 1868 authorized the transfer.
+The British Rupert's Land Act 1868 authorized the transfer.
 On December 1, 1869, Canada purchased the territory.

 In anticipation of the transfer, Public Works Minister William McDougall, who with George-Étienne Cartier had been instrumental in securing Rupert's Land for Canada, ordered a survey party to the Red River Colony.
 A Catholic bishop, Alexandre-Antonin Taché; the Anglican bishop of Rupert's Land, Robert Machray; and the HBC governor of Assiniboia, William Mactavish, all warned the federal government that such surveys would precipitate unrest.